Visual-Language-Guided Task Planning for Horticultural Robots

 Crop monitoring is essential for precision agriculture, but current systems lack high-level reasoning.
 We introduce a novel, modular framework that uses a Visual Language Model (VLM) to guide robotic task planning, interleaving input queries with action primitives.
 We contribute a comprehensive benchmark for short- and long-horizon crop monitoring tasks in monoculture and polyculture environments.
 Our main results show that VLMs perform robustly for short-horizon tasks (comparable to human success), but exhibit significant performance degradation in challenging long-horizon tasks.
 Critically, the system fails when relying on noisy semantic maps, demonstrating a key limitation in current VLM context grounding for sustained robotic operations.
 This work offers a deployable framework and critical insights into VLM capabilities and shortcomings for complex agricultural robotics.

-Demo Video
+Simulation Video